jamespro/jamespro/README.md

 - 🌱 I’m currently learning React and Angular.
 (I'm sneaking in some machine learning/AI.)

-- ❓ Open to chat about things related to MERN stack, though my background is PHP/MySQL/MSSQL.
+- ❓ Open to chat about things related to MERN stack (though my background is PHP/MySQL/MSSQL).

 - ⚡ Fun fact: I prefer tabs to spaces, but I won't fight you about it.